'TIL I SEE YOU AGAIN

-It is my point of view that this same struggle is going on among the saints in Heaven, who had not been taught previously that such is the operation of redemption, of conformation to the image of Jesus Christ.
-While the deceased saints do not have to wrestle against unclean spirits dwelling in their flesh, they still may have to choose to resist jealousy, hatred, unforgiveness, seeking preeminence, seeking to control other people, arrogance, pride, causing division.
+It is my point of view that this same struggle is going on among the saints in Heaven, who had not been taught previously that this is the operation of redemption, of conformation to the image of Jesus Christ.
+While the deceased saints need not wrestle against unclean spirits dwelling in their flesh, they still may need to choose to resist jealousy, hatred, unforgiveness, seeking preeminence, seeking to control other people, arrogance, pride, causing division.

 There is only one Body of Christ.
 A very small part of it is on the earth at any given time, but it is one body.
 The whole body is moving forward toward the perfect day.
 We all shall be made perfect together.

 God had planned something better for us so that only together with us would they be made perfect.
 (Hebrews 11:40)

 We all shall attain to the first resurrection together and receive that house from Heaven, that great weight of glory that has been fashioned from our personal daily crucifixion and resurrection.